ubergonmx/ad-watcher-bot/README.md

 - More reliable but slower

 **API Mode**:
-- Direct API calls for task completion
+- Requires `--api` argument
-- Faster execution
+- Faster execution with no launching browser if paired with skipping WhatsApp (`-sw`)
 - Less resource intensive

 ### Command Line Options